3seoksw/3seoksw.github.io/_posts/2023-11-01-likelihood.md

 # Likelihood Function

-The likelihood function is the joint probability of the given data (say $x$) viewed as a function.
+The likelihood function is the joint probability of the given data (say $$x$$) viewed as a function.

 ### Definition